 Through the online auction of hundreds of masks and generous community sponsorships, this biennial community event raises hundreds of thousands of dollars for end-of-life care throughout the Denver area.

-More than 1 million visitors to the Cherry Creek Shopping Center will view The Mask Project.
-The online auction of masks is expected to generate hundreds of thousands of hits on The Mask Project website www.themaskproject.org
+More than 1 million visitors to the Cherry Creek Shopping Center viewed The Mask Project.
+The online auction of masks generated hundreds of thousands of hits on The Mask Project website www.themaskproject.org